-MIDLAND, Texas — The Midland County Hospital District Board has decide to postpone a tax increase scheduled to be on the ballot in May.
+MIDLAND, Texas — The Midland County Hospital District Board has decided to postpone a tax increase scheduled to be on the ballot in May.

 Back in January, the Board proposed a sale tax increase of 0.25% to offset possible loss of Medicare reimbursements, which would raise $38.4 million over the next four years.